shimaore/esl/README.md

 Requests are queued and each request is matched with the first-coming response, since there is no way to match between requests and responses.

+On the FreeSWITCH side, `api` command block the Event Socket until they respond.
+This is probably not what you want if using `FreeSwitchClient`, you should use `bgapi` in that case.

-Use `bgapi` if you need to make sure responses are correct, since it provides the proper semantics.
+Also use `bgapi` if you need to make sure responses are matched properly, since it provides the proper semantics.

 The timeout defaults to the value of `.default_send_timeout()`, i.e. 10s.